 I JUST WANT TO IGNORE SOME CLUES THAT ARE NO LONGER HELPFUL!
 CAN I GET SOME HELP WITH IGNORING THEM?

 Sure!
 Click any small clue to fade it out slightly.
-Click it again to hide the letter completely and shrink its colored square.
+Click it again to hide the letter completely and shrink to a smaller square of its color.
 Click it a third time to bring it back up to full visibility.